With Kirsty Mootz

 In this workshop you will be using your oven and a baking tray and your teacher Kirsty of Parva: Little Things will demonstrate two different ways to make them.

 This is an online workshop!
 We will send you a physical Materials Kit with all the special materials you need for your workshop (this may exclude some tools and materials you might have at home).
 The class fee includes shipping to anywhere in Australia.
+Book in soon because bookings close 1 week prior to the class date.
 Please provide your postal address in the “Comments” when you make a booking.
-You should receive your Materials Kit within 1 week of booking.

 In your Materials Kit, you will receive fabrics and beeswax needed for class with a digital booklet emailed to you after class.
 Please unpack your fabric bundle and iron your fabric pieces ready for class.